 A recent study showed a high rate of misdiagnosis of dementia when using brief cognitive screening tools.
-Incredibly, 35.7% of patients were incorrectly classified by at least one of the three screening procedures that were examined.
+Concerningly, 35.7% of patients were incorrectly classified by at least one of the three screening procedures that were examined.
 The researchers looked at the well known Mini-Mental State Examination (MMSE), the Memory Impairment Screen (MIS) and animal naming (AN).

 Animal Naming

-Misdiagnosis Rate
+Misdiagnosis Rate in MCI

 Solutions